Correlation vs Causation

 Hello, and welcome back to the Cognitive Whiteboard.
-My name is Luke, and today, we're filming the first of Series 3.
-We're going to talk about correlation and causation and really address some of the differences between them.
-I’m going to highlight the point with a correlation between the number of songs that appear in Rolling Stones' Greatest from the 20th century against the production of oil from the lower 48 states of America.
+My name is Luke, and today, we’re going to talk about correlation and causation and really address some of the differences between them.
+I’m going to highlight the point with a correlation between the number of songs that appear in Rolling Stones’ Greatest from the 20th century against the production of oil from the lower 48 states of America.

 What we see if we put those two data sets together is an apparent relationship, and you could argue that we might see that the number of songs that came through in the ’60s predicted that oil boom that came a little bit later.
 Take another step forward, and we say that shale boom that’s on right now might tell us that the beginning of the 2000s are going to appear prominently in the Rolling Stones’ Top 500 of the 21st century.
 Now, what I think is quite honestly an obnoxious song, “Gangnam Style”, would be right at the beginning of that.
 So, it was the top song in its year, is that going to be in that list?